AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-FINDvisor detects an error in the given data.
+FINDvisor detects an error in the given data for updating a remark.
     * 3a1.
 FINDvisor shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 3.

-* 3c.
+* 3b.
 User requests to remove the remark.
-    * 3c1.
+    * 3b1.
 FINDvisor removes the remark of the person.

       Use case ends.